HEEM

 I don't like 360 virtual viewings of apartments, so I'd like to see them in person.
 I have a lot of big furniture, so I'd like to get real-time details about flooring, wall, and ceiling measurements, to make sure everything will fit."

-Following the interviews, I came to the conclusion that AR would be helpful for a real estate app like HEEM and decided to pursue this feature further on the app.
+Following the interviews, I concluded that AR would be helpful for a real estate app like HEEM and decided to pursue this feature further on the app.
 Using their interviews, I broke down the participants’ needs and wants into 4 plausible features :

-While both participants emphasized very valid and notable key points about the rental process, such as easing the communication between tenants and brokers/building owners, in the interest of this project’s short time frame I decided to focus on the app's AR camera.
+While both participants emphasized very valid and notable key points about the rental process (especially easing communication between tenants and brokers/building owners), in the interest of this project’s shorter time frame, I decided to focus on developing the AR camera for virtual staging and pre-visualization.

 " I'm open and optimistic to using AR technology for the real estate experience!
 It'll be cool to visually plan out where everything would go in an apartment with AR." - Tenant